jorinvo/me/content/post/crux-healthcare-typescript-demo.md

 ## Event Log

-[Another demo script](https://github.com/jorinvo/crux-typescript-healthcare-demo/#follow-the-event-log) show how to follow Crux's event log and how to process each transaction at least once.
+[Another demo script](https://github.com/jorinvo/crux-typescript-healthcare-demo/#follow-the-event-log) show how to follow XTDB's event log and how to process each transaction at least once.

-The program stores its cursor to know what has been processed in Crux itself.
+The program stores its cursor to know what has been processed in XTDB itself.

 The *follower* pattern is super useful to build any kind of external integrations.
 It's also useful to decouple internal logic such as sending out emails or keeping caches and search indices updated.

-## Query Crux in the REPL
+## Query XTDB in the REPL

 Node.js has a CLI that allows you executing code interactively.

 You can also build a customized REPL for your application, that knows about your application context.

-The demo [contains a custom REPL](https://github.com/jorinvo/crux-typescript-healthcare-demo#javascript-repl) to interact with Crux and shows how to extend such a REPL further.
+The demo [contains a custom REPL](https://github.com/jorinvo/crux-typescript-healthcare-demo#javascript-repl) to interact with XTDB and shows how to extend such a REPL further.

 ![REPL demo screenshot](/images/crux-repl-demo.png)